elastic/ems-file-service/README.md

 npm test
 ```

-To build manifest.json and vector data files for all versions run
+To build manifests and vector data files for all versions run

 ```node
 npm run build